Artificial

 It

-inconceivable for us to know what you will be thinking about over the
+inconceivable that we could know what you will be thinking

 eons, but you will certainly be extremely clever.